 - Collect samples to test for the presence of V.H.S. virus.

 - Conduct special assessments if staff are available.

 - Monitor the area for presence of invasive carp.

-Pool 2 contains Eurasian water milfoil and zebra mussels.
+Pool 2 contains several aquatic invasive species.
+Eurasian water milfoil, flowering rush and zebra mussels are present in addition to silver carp and bighead carp.
 Remove all visible plant material from your boat, boat trailer, and other boating gear before leaving the river.
 In addition, drain water from the motor, livewell, bilge and transom wells at the ramp or access before leaving the river.

 Catfish are abundant (both flathead catfish and channel catfish), with trophy specimens of both species present.

 Smallmouth bass are present in good numbers, but are lightly fished.
 Largemouth bass are limited to backwater areas like Mooers Lake, the Grey Cloud Channel and Grey Cloud Slough.